By HANNAH MARTIN

 It’s a programme aimed at graduate students.
 The idea is that you start as a Student Assistant like I am now.
 And then there are four tracks to choose from: Life Science, Data Science, Engineering and Strategy.
 It can be full-time or part-time.
 I work two days a week, which I can arrange however fits best to my university schedule.

 One of the structures we have in place to help us is idalab’s mentorship programme.
-My mentor is Benny.
+My mentor is Benjamin.
 He’s my go-to for any questions.
 We meet every three weeks, discussing several points — how I’m balancing my work and university life, ongoing projects and what I’m learning, for example.

 What projects are you currently working on?

 I’m near the end of a project with a multinational Pharma company.
 It’s a large project with a lot of people involved and a lot of different tasks.
 By combining information from a medical database with a commercial database, we’ve developed a tool to help them identify biotech companies doing pioneering research.
 It can identify emerging trends in drug discovery, therapies and biomedicine.

 And what’s your role specifically on the project?

 I’ve taken on many different roles so far at idalab and enjoyed the variety.
 On this specific project, I was a programmer, so I was involved primarily with databases.
 As I mentioned, we had these two sets of data: commercial data and biomedical data.
 I created a Machine Learning model to link the two together.
 I was used to working on smaller projects with CSV files, but this was on a much bigger scale.
 I used SQL, Python and editors such as Visual Studio Code and Datagrip that I was introduced to by my colleagues; they are way more effective than the ones I use at university!